20 Jun Why We Always Start with the Ancestors (And How You Can Tap In)

 - place food, water, flowers, and things you know those departed loved ones enjoyed in that special place as offerings for them

 You can do this!
-No initiation or special knowledge is required, but if you’d like to learn more and go further, you can sign up for the All About the Ancestors class that will walk you through all of this along with songs and prayers.
+No initiation or special knowledge is required, but if you’d like to learn more and go further, you can grab an Honor Your Ancestors Ritual Kit and Course to get you started and walk you through all of this with a special original ancestral invocation and prayer I composed that is only available in the kit.

 Love, light and growth!